You may not realize it, but there are many people willing to pay for your personal information and many people who are not afraid to break the law

-NetSpot has a WiFi analysis mode called Discover, and you can use this mode to collect every detail about surrounding WiFi networks.
+NetSpot has a WiFi analysis mode called Inspector, and you can use this mode to collect every detail about surrounding WiFi networks.
 NetSpot lets you see the names of the networks around you, their signal level, the channels they broadcast on, and also their security.

 If you see a network that uses WEP security, you can be sure that anyone can learn how to hack it because learning how to hack a WiFi password isn’t even the difficult part; the difficult part is finding a WiFi network that still relies on WEP security.
 But with NetSpot, even that’s easy.

 To secure your WiFi network against hackers, you must ensure that it uses a strong wireless security standard and is protected by a secure password.

 However, if your WiFi network isn’t secured by WPA2, you need to change your router’s security settings as soon as possible.
 Because each router is different, the exact steps vary from router to router.
 Generally, you need to:

 Every time you change your router’s security settings, use NetSpot’s Inspector mode to verify that the settings have really been applied.
 Besides using WPA2 as your preferred wireless security standard, you also need to choose a strong WiFi password to prevent WiFi password hacks.
 These are some characteristics of a strong password: